 What might help

-You can treat a mild headache with over-the-counter pain medication, such as ibuprofen or Tylenol.
+You can treat a mild headache with over-the-counter pain medication, such as ibuprofen or acetaminophen.
 Lifestyle changes may also help prevent headaches.
-Be sure to drink enough water, get a good night’s sleep, exercise, and avoid consuming too much caffeine or alcohol.
-And if there are certain foods that trigger your headaches, avoid them.
+It’s important to drink enough water, get a good night’s sleep, exercise, and avoid consuming too much caffeine or alcohol.
+And if certain foods trigger your headaches, it may help to avoid them.

 Bullous pemphigoid